nbiancolin/SkuleNite-Divisi/README.md

 for dev, will do live reloads so no need to re-run it every time (need to figure something out for prod)

+> NOTE: If you log into DJANGO ADMIN then try to use the websirte it wont work.
+Clear cookies for the site then try again